Maisha-afk/autonomous_mapping/README.md

 # Autonomous Mapping and Navigation
 In one package I have kept both the autonomous mapping and navigation part.
-Slam toolbox, frontier search and obstacle avoider are used for autonomous mapping.
-Obstacle avoider isnt working properly, it needs tuning.
-For navigation, RRT algorithm and pure pursuit used.
+Explore lite isnt supported int ROS2 Jazzy and even in python there is no frontier exploration module.Slam toolbox, frontier search and obstacle avoider are used for autonomous mapping.
+Obstacle avoider isnt working properly, it needs tuning.For navigation, RRT algorithm and pure pursuit used.
 ## Autonomous mapping of unkown area
 ## Installation
 ```bash